Brand Name

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
-Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
-Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
+Make sure your provider knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
+Also tell your provider if you have sudden or strong feelings, including feeling nervous, angry, restless, violent, or scared.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

-This medicine may decrease your weight.
-Your doctor may need to check your weight regularly during treatment with this medicine.
-Talk to your doctor about ways to prevent weight loss.
+This medicine may decrease your child's weight and height.
+You may need to check your child's weight and height regularly during treatment with this medicine.
+Talk to your child's doctor about ways to prevent weight loss.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.